fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 into account the full picture behind fairness in a situation.
 Many tasks of a data scientist involve some form of formalization: from measuring real-world phenomena as data to translating business KPI's and constraints into metrics, loss functions, or parameters.
-We fall into the formalism trap when this translation fails to account the social dimensions associated to the problem.
+We fall into the formalism trap when we fail to account for the full meaning of social concepts like fairness.
+This occurs because there is no purely mathematical way to resolve conflicting definitions of fairness.
+This is also because fairness is complex and contested by social actors, and it cannot only be captured mathematically, but needs to be understood procedurally (i.e., [insert explanation here]) and situated in social contexts. associated to the problem.
 Social dimensions that cannot be abstracted through a purely mathematical framework include procedurality, contextuality and contestability.